Kelvingandhi/sampleapp/README.md

-This is sample app for learning
+This is sample app for learning.
+With few branches added.